danemiles/danemiles/README.md

 ### 👋 Hey, I’m Dane. ###

 - 👀 I’m interested in all things data
-- 🧠 Learning about AWS, ML, java
+- 🧠 Learning about ML, data science
 - 📫 Send any notes or fantasy football draft philosophies to: danestevenmiles@gmail.com

 <!---